HenryTeahan/Hazard-Classifier/README.md

 - Perform batch hazard classification against local chemical inventories
 - Streamline SDS creation and regulatory audits on-site

-To facilitate this, example integration workflows and scripts can be provided privately upon request.
+To facilitate this, example integration workflows and scripts can be provided privately upon request to henry@teahan.dk.